About the Artist

 - LowePro bags of various descriptions - I've used LowePro since my backpacking days and these have stood the test of time (and abuse!)

 So there you have it, for whatever that might be worth to you.
-We hear a lot about rules in photography.
+While I have your attention, one quick word on my feeling about rules in photography and how they relate to gear.
 For me there is only one hard and fast rule - BE THERE!
 If you don't get out and shoot, then all that nice equipment you have, whether it is the lowliest system or the top end professional gear, won't mean squat if you aren't out in the field or the studio using it.